-The CNS and FNP programs can be completed in two years of full-time study or three to five years of part-time study, depending upon when the student enters the program.
+The AH and FNP programs can be completed in two years of full-time study or three to five years of part-time study, depending upon when the student enters the program.
 The post-advanced practice certificate master's degree program can be completed in two years of part-time study.
 Students are accepted for fall and spring semesters.
 Core graduate courses are offered every year.
-The specialty courses are on a two-year rotation and are offered every other year, with the rotation beginning in fall of odd years for the FNP program, and in the fall of even years for the CNS program.
+The specialty courses are on a two-year rotation and are offered every other year.

-Graduate courses for the CNS and FNP programs are usually offered Tuesday and Thursday evenings.
+Graduate courses for the AH and FNP programs are usually offered Tuesday and Thursday evenings.
 Each course meets one night per week in the fall and spring semesters.
 Full-time students attend classes two nights per week; part-time students usually attend classes one night per week.
 Clinical practicum hours are arranged on the basis of preceptor availability.